Panda381/PicoLibSDK/Readme.txt

 About
 -----
-PicoLibSDK is an alternative extended C/C++ SDK library for the Raspberry Pico module with the RP2040 processor, but it can also be used for other modules which use this processor.
+PicoLibSDK is an alternative extended C/C++ SDK library for the Raspberry Pico or Pico 2 module with the RP2040 or RP2350 processor (in the ARM or RISC-V mode), but it can also be used for other modules which use these processors.
 Compared to the original SDK library, officially provided with the Raspberry Pico, the PicoLibSDK library tries to extend the functionality of the original library and especially to make the SDK library easier to use.
+But most of functions of original SDK are provided here as well, for backwards compatibility.
 What you can find in the PicoLibSDK library:

 - Boot Loader: Boot loader allowing to select and run UF2 programs from SD card.

-- SDK hardware control: ADC, boot ROM, clocks control, CPU control, hardware divider, DMA, double and float arithmetics, FIFO mailboxes, flash programming, GPIO, I2C, hardware interpolator, IRQ, multicore, PIO, PLL, PWM, QSPI, reset and power control, ROSC, RTC, SPI, spinlocks, SysTick, alarm timer, watchdog, XOSC.
+- SDK hardware control: ADC, boot ROM, clocks control, CPU control, hardware divider, DMA, doorbells, double and float arithmetics, FIFO mailboxes, flash programming, GPIO, HSTX, I2C, hardware interpolator, IRQ, multicore, PIO, PLL, PWM, QSPI, reset and power control, ROSC, RTC, SHA256, SPI, spinlocks, SysTick, alarm timer, TMDS, TRNG, watchdog, XOSC.
+The RP2350 processor can be used in ARM or RISC-V mode.

 - Tool library: alarm, 32-bit Unix calendar, long 64-bit astronomic calendar, canvas drawing, RGBA color vector, CRC check with DMA support, decode numbers,